DaniellaFreese/spring-boot-helloworld/openshift/helm-chart-tutorial/README.md

     {{- end }}
     {{- end }}
 ```
-In the partial above, we are taking advantage of *Built-in Objects* from helm.
-Examples being, .Chart.Name, and .Chart.AppVersion will pull directly from the Chart.yaml itself.
-There is also Release attributes that can be used.
-More info can be found in the Helm Documentation.
-Check out the link below.
+Above we created a partial called helloworld.springboot.labels.
+It's using if/else flow control and *Built-in Objects* `.Chart.Name`, and `.Chart.AppVersion` from the Chart.yaml itself.
+If those attribute are defined, then when the partial is executed they will be added to the labels.

+*There are several Built-in Objects* avaiable in helm, check out the link in the Additional Documentation section.*

 3. Reference the partial in the deployment yaml, in the main metadata section, and the spec template section, as shown below:
 ```